NVIDIA/aistore/docs/cli/cluster.md

 ## Join a node

-`ais cluster membership join --type=proxy IP:PORT`
+`ais cluster add-remove-nodes join --role=proxy IP:PORT`

 Join a proxy to the cluster.

-`ais cluster membership join --type=target IP:PORT`
+`ais cluster add-remove-nodes join --role=target IP:PORT`

 Join a target to the cluster.